tbringloe/Bioinformatics-CrashCourse/README.md

 Bioinformatics offers one such glimpse into the structure of holobiomes.
 Between August 7-12, 2022, I was fortunate enough to join colleagues on a research cruise to collect seaweeds in Tjongspollen Fjord, south of Bergen, Norway, as part of a taxonomic survey funded by the Norwegian Taxonomic Inititiative.
 Prior to the cruise, I also dove several sites in the area of Bergen with colleagues from France.
 We were able to collect and document algal turfs, including photo evidence of the turf samples as seen from a dissecting microscope.
 These samples were subsequently preserve in silica, had DNA extracted at the University of New Brunswick, Canada, and were sequenced at Genome Quebec using the NovaSeq6000 platform, targeting 100 million 150 bp paired-reads reads in 25 samples (though closer to 3 billion reads were generated in total).
 Our objective was to infer the presence of inconspicous species using molecular data that were otherwise escaping labour intensive sorting under the microscope.
 Because we were interested in species level inferences, we used a whole genome approach rather than traditional metabarcoding (see introduction to bioinformatics lecture).

 Using the tutorials provided here, students are expected to distil these whole genome sequencing datasets into information that would allow inferences regarding species present in algal turf samples.
 Students should consult the files provided here, including sample metadata, and follow links to relevant sites for more information.
 Some of the computationally intensive steps have been completed a priori, but labs nonetheless guide students through the concepts underpinning bioinformatics otherwise carried out in a high performance computing environment.
 A project report detailing species found within a particular algal turf sample is expected, including introduction, methods, results, and discussion, along with supplemental code and one figure generated in R.

+## Disclaimer
+The material presented here is intended as a basic introduction to bioinformatics.
+The topics covered are by no means comprehensive.
+The intention is to provide students with exposure.
+The information is accurate to the best of my knowledge, and targetted toward biological students with a desire to incorporate computational methods into their learning.
+The material is not intended to foster formal learning in coding, scripting, understandning computional theory, ect.
+It is simply meant to get students introduced to bioinformatics and gain some momentum applying principals of read quality assessment, assembly, mapping, and extracting biological information from concensus sequences.
+The material could serve as an initial framework for expanding into a fully fledged course.

 ## Tutorial 1 Linux based commands